Skip to content

 New scenarios leveraging contextual conditions

-1. Migrating from a 3rd party to Microsoft labels If your third party like Titus write their labels into document properties, you can leverage Document property is to read those 3rd party labels and automatically map it to your Purview sensitivity labels.
+1. Migrating from a 3rd party to Microsoft labels If you use a third party like Titus that writes their labels into document properties, you can leverage Document property is to read those 3rd party labels and automatically map it to your Purview sensitivity labels.

 How to configure: